Jibinjoseph22/Linux-Password-Manager/README.md

 - **Password Management:** Add, view, update, delete, and search for passwords.
 - **Password Generation:** Generate random passwords with customizable length.
 - **Database Backup and Restore:** Backup the database to a file and restore from a backup.
-- **Password Strength Checker:** Evaluate the strength of passwords to ensure they meet security requirements.
+- **Password Strength Checker:** Evaluate the strength of passwords to ensure they meet security requirements

 #### CLI Usage
 1. **Run the Application:**